 I don’t know why but for some reason the only thing I could think of everytime I saw Shia laBeouf was Even Stevens.
 I didn’t feel this way during the other two movies so perhaps LaBeouf’s acting had slipped back into old ways and he was reprising the role of Louis Stevens.

 What is quite cool is how they incorporate history into this movie by saying that the ‘Space Race’ of the Cold War between the USA and the USSR was caused because a Cybertronian spacecraft landed on the moon.

-Some people really liked this movie, but for the life of me I cannot figure out why.
+Some people really liked Transformers: Dark side of the Moon, but for the life of me I cannot figure out why.
 I guess the special effects are fantastic but it’s effect is significantly lessened as there is no plot line to back it up.
 All in all I thought this movie was a bit of a mess.
 It lacked plot and detail that was needed and by the end of the movie I could see, hear and think was explosions, explosions, explosions.
 Thank god this is the last instalment so they can stop tarnishing the name Transformer.